asadgun006/Movie_Database_ETL/README.md

 This is a web scraping project that scrapes Wikipedia pages for Disney and movie information.

-For Disney information, the following link is used to extract the links for Disney movies,which are then used for extracting the relevant data:
+For Disney information, the following link is used to extract the links for Disney movies, which are then used for extracting the relevant data:

 https://en.wikipedia.org/wiki/List_of_Walt_Disney_Pictures_films